pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 The first line initialises the `execute` method of the mock.
 Pay attention that `execute` is run on an instance of the `RoomListUseCase` class, and not on the class itself, which is why we call the mock (`mock_use_case()`) before accessing the method.

-The central part of the test is the line where we `get` the API endpoint, which sends an HTTP GET requests and collects the server's response.
+The central part of the test is the line where we `get` the API endpoint, which sends an HTTP GET request and collects the server's response.

-After this we check that the data contained in the response is actually a JSON that represents the `room_dict` structure, that the `execute` method has been called without any parameters, that the HTTP response status code is 200, and last that the server sends the correct mimetype back.
+After this, we check that the data contained in the response is a JSON that represents the `room_dict` structure, that the `execute` method has been called without any parameters, that the HTTP response status code is 200, and last that the server sends the correct MIME type back.

 It's time to write the endpoint, where we will finally see all the pieces of the architecture working together.
 Let me show you a template for the minimal Flask endpoint we can create